-What would I need to eat to get the same benefits as marine collagen UK supplements?
+What would I need to eat to get the same benefits as marine collagen supplements?

 There can be no doubt that diet plays a key role in your health and the appearance of your skin, hair and nails.
-For one thing an unhealthy diet can accelerate the decline of collagen levels in your body, meaning the early signs of ageing come on sooner and materialise faster.
+For one thing, an unhealthy diet can accelerate the decline of collagen levels in your body.
+This means the early signs of ageing come on sooner and materialise faster.
 But can diet alone ever be as beneficial for your collagen levels as the marine collagen supplements UK stockists supply?

-Collagen is an important protein that provides structure and suppleness to connective tissues like skin, tendons and cartilage, as well as bones, organs and arteries.
+Collagen is a key protein providing structure to connective tissues like skin, tendons and cartilage.
+It also plays an important role in bones, organs and arteries.
 Collagen comes in many types, but our bodies primarily need types I, II and III.
-Ageing causes our bodies to produce less collagen year on year, gradually leading to the development of issues like:
+Ageing causes our bodies to produce less collagen year on year, leading to the development of issues like:

-This is why the health and beauty industries frequently direct us towards methods to increase our collagen levels and slow the collagen decline.
+This is why the health and beauty industries frequently direct us towards methods to increase our collagen levels.
+Slowing the collagen decline is also important.
 Kollo is one of the leading marine collagen supplements in the UK and a very effective way of boosting your body’s collagen.
-But what would you need to be eating to achieve an equivalent result through just diet?
+But what would you need to be eating to achieve an equivalent result through diet alone?

-Before getting into this list, understand that it can be difficult to get the amino acids glycine, proline and hydroxyproline – the ones that trigger and fuel collagen production – in great abundance from food alone.
-You need lots of them, primed for collagen production and highly bioavailable so that your body can absorb it easily.
+Before getting into this, understand that it is difficult to get lots of glycine, proline and hydroxyproline from food alone.
+These are the amino acids that trigger and fuel collagen production.
+You need lots of them, primed for collagen production and bioavailable so that your body can absorb it with ease.

-When they come from marine collagen (or collagen from other animals) those amino acids are primed for collagen production and available in very high concentrations.
-They are also presented in a broken-down form as the animal collagen is processed with hydrolysis, meaning the molecules are very easy for your body to absorb.
-Supplements like Kollo are specially developed to deliver precisely the results you want, with everything carefully prepared to feed your body exactly what it needs.
-The nutrients in food are never quite so targeted or optimised so, while a healthy diet is extremely important for your overall well being, it is recommended to supplement it with marine collagen as well if you really want to experience maximum collagen-boosting results.
+When they come from marine collagen (or collagen from other animals) those amino acids are ready for collagen production.
+What's more, you get them in very high concentrations.
+They are also presented in a broken-down form as a result of hydrolysis.
+This means the molecules are very easy for your body to absorb.
+Supplements like Kollo deliver precisely the results you want.
+Everything is carefully prepared to feed your body exactly what it needs.
+The nutrients in food are never quite so targeted or optimised.
+Thus, while a healthy diet is very important for your overall well-being, you should supplement it with marine collagen as well.
+This is how you experience maximum collagen-boosting results.

-Having said that, here are some foods that you should be looking to include in your diet to further supply yourself with nutrients that protect your health and fuel collagen production.
+Having said that, here are some foods that you should be looking to include in your diet.
+They will help further supply the nutrients that protect your health and fuel collagen production.

-Research has shown that bone broth, being derived from bones and connective tissues, contains calcium, phosphorus, magnesium, glucosamine, collagen, amino acids, chondroitin and more.
-However, you should be aware that different bone broths use different qualities of ingredients and may not all be equally reliable.
+Research has shown that bone broth contains calcium, phosphorus, magnesium, glucosamine, collagen, amino acids, chondroitin and more.
+However, you should be aware that different bone broths use different qualities of ingredients.
+Thus, they may not all be equally reliable.
 For best results, you should acquire some cow, pig or fish bones yourself and make your own bone broth.

 Fish and shellfish

-The bones, skin and ligaments of fish and shellfish are rich in collagen, and there is evidence that marine collagen is the most bioavailable for our bodies.
+The bones, skin and ligaments of fish and shellfish are rich in collagen.
+Moreover, there is evidence that marine collagen is the most bioavailable for our bodies.
 However, simply eating fish may not supply you with many of the nutrients you need for collagen production.
-Firstly, complete collagen molecules can be difficult for our bodies to break down efficiently because they are quite large.
-Secondly, the meat of the fish is not the most collagen-rich part.
+Complete collagen molecules can be difficult for our bodies to break down efficiently because they are quite large.
+Also, the meat of the fish is not the most collagen-rich part.
 To consume a large dose of marine collagen, you would need to eat less desirable parts like the scales, head and eyeballs.

-Many collagen supplements are derived from chicken as there are many connective tissues in a chicken’s body.
-The primary sources of collagen from dietary chicken are the neck and cartilage, but you will get many of the amino acids from the protein contained in other parts of the poultry.
+Many collagen supplements originate from chicken as there are many connective tissues in a chicken’s body.
+The primary sources of collagen from dietary chicken are the neck and cartilage.
+But you will get many of the amino acids from the protein contained in other parts of the poultry.

 Eggs may not contain connective tissues like parts of animal bodies, but they do contain large amounts of proline.
 This is one of the fundamental amino acids required for collagen production.

-Berries are a superb source of vitamin C. Strawberries, blueberries, blackberries and raspberries will supply a hefty dose of that important nutrient, which plays a major role in the production of the body’s precursor to collagen, among other things.
+Berries are a superb source of vitamin C. Strawberries, blueberries, blackberries and raspberries supply a hefty dose of that important nutrient.
+It plays a major role in the production of the body’s precursor to collagen, among other things.
 Berries are also high in antioxidants, which are important in protecting the skin from damage caused by free radicals.

 Citrus and tropical fruits

 It will not come as news to you that leafy greens are important for a healthy diet.
 But they also offer benefits for your beauty.
-Kale, spinach and various salad greens contain an abundance of chlorophyll, which has excellent antioxidant properties.
+Kale, spinach and various salad greens contain a lot of chlorophyll.
+This has excellent antioxidant properties.
 There have even been studies that indicate chlorophyll can increase the levels of precursor to collagen in the skin.

 When it comes to boosting your collagen, cashews are the nut of choice.
 They contain zinc and copper, which are both known to boost your body’s collagen production abilities.